medialab/minet/docs/cli.md

 Optional Arguments:
   -z, --compress-on-disk        Whether to compress the downloaded files when
                                 saving files on disk.
+  --compress-transfer           Whether to send a "Accept-Encoding" header
+                                asking for a compressed response.
+Usually better for bandwidth but at the cost of more CPU work.
   --connect-timeout CONNECT_TIMEOUT
                                 Maxium socket connection time to host.
 Defaults to `5`.